huggingface/diffusers/docs/source/en/conceptual/contribution.md

 Contributing to the library can have many forms:

 - Correcting spelling or grammatical errors.
 - Correct incorrect formatting of the docstring.
-If you see that the official documentation is weirdly displayed or a link is broken, we are very happy if you take some time to correct it.
+If you see that the official documentation is weirdly displayed or a link is broken, we would be very happy if you take some time to correct it.
 - Correct the shape or dimensions of a docstring input or output tensor.
 - Clarify documentation that is hard to understand or incorrect.
 - Update outdated code examples.